The Shocking Truth About Motorcycle Accidents

 Much like four-wheel vehicles, motorcycles can be grouped into ten different classes.
 Some of these types are intrinsically more dangerous than others.
 Supersport motorcycles, for example, are consumer versions of racing motorcycles.
 Their combination of lightweight and high-horsepower engines means many models can quickly reach speeds of more than 160 miles per hour.

-Trends in Helmet Use: Florida vs. United States
+Trends in Helmet Use: Florida vs. the United States

 Among both fatal and non-fatal motorcycle accident injuries, a head injury is the most common.
 Therefore, a helmet is an essential piece of safety equipment a motorcyclist could own.
 In fact, the federal government estimates that helmets are 67 percent effective in preventing brain injuries and reduce the risk of dying in a crash by 37 percent.